Free Buy-to-Let Rental Yield Calculator: Instant results

 How much profit do landlords make a month?

-Monthly landlord profit varies significantly by location, property type, and financing structure.
-After deducting mortgage payments, insurance, maintenance, management fees, and service charges, landlords typically retain 30-50% of rental income as profit.
-For example, on a property generating £1,000 monthly rent, actual profit might be £300-500.
-However this is extremely variable.
-With high financing costs and low equity, for example if a landlord has a 80% loan to value mortgage, or higher, there profits will likely be lower.
-In some locations with lower asset prices and higher rental yields, like buy-to-let properties in Manchester, landlords can achieve higher than average monthly profits due to better yields (7-8%+) compared to Southern cities.
+Monthly landlord profit is whatever is left after mortgage payments, insurance, maintenance, management fees and service charges, so it depends far more on financing than on the rent itself.
+A landlord with a small mortgage keeps most of the rent; a landlord with an 80%+ loan to value mortgage may keep very little of it.
+As a worked example, a property letting at £1,000 a month with £600 of monthly costs leaves £400 of profit.
+In some locations with lower asset prices and higher rental yields, like buy-to-let properties in Manchester, landlords can achieve higher monthly profits due to better yields (7-8%+) compared to Southern cities.
 HMO landlords can achieve £800-1,500+ monthly profit from a single property due to multiple rental streams, while holiday let investments may see £1,000-2,000+ during peak months but lower off-season returns.

 How much profit do landlords make a year?